stv707/container_labs/exercises/day1/1-running_containers/README.md

     ```
     $ docker ps -a
     CONTAINER ID        IMAGE               COMMAND                  CREATED              STATUS                          PORTS               NAMES
-    4fc37e27944a        ubuntu:16.04        "/bin/echo 'Hello ..."
+    4fc37e27944a        ubuntu        "/bin/echo 'Hello ..."
 About a minute ago   Exited (0) About a minute ago                       zen_swartz
     ```

     Okay, there's our container.
 But why is the status "Exited"?

     *Docker containers only run as long as the command it starts with is running.* In our example, it ran `/bin/echo` successfully, printed some output, then exited with status code 0 (which means no errors.)
 When Docker saw this command exit, the container stopped.

 3. Let's do something a bit more interactive.
-Run `docker run ubuntu:16.04 /bin/bash`
+Run `docker run ubuntu /bin/bash`

     ```
-    $ docker run ubuntu:16.04 /bin/bash
+    $ docker run ubuntu /bin/bash
     $
     ```